 Advice is also available from Health Protection Teams and through the Immunisation, Hepatitis and Blood Safety Department and the Virus Reference Department at PHE Colindale.

 Information and guidance on prevention of hepatitis B in healthcare occupational settings is available.
 The UK advisory panel (UKAP) enquiry proforma form is available the UK advisory panel for Healthcare Workers Infected with Bloodborne Viruses page.

 Vaccine uptake among men who have sex with men

 Data on hepatitis B vaccine uptake among men who have sex with men (MSM) were collected from genitourinary medicine (GUM) clinics in England between January 2003 and June 2008 inclusive, through the HepB3 Survey.
-The National Strategy for Sexual Health and HIV (Department of Health), 2001 recommended that all MSM should be offered hepatitis B vaccination at their first attendance at a GUM clinic.
+The National Strategy for Sexual Health and HIV (Department of Health and Social Care), 2001 recommended that all MSM should be offered hepatitis B vaccination at their first attendance at a GUM clinic.
 Measures of course uptake, completion and adherence among eligible patients were monitored through the HepB3 Survey.